 Contingency Fee Contracts

 There is no escaping the fact that when someone receives a diagnosis of mesothelioma, everyone in the family is faced with tough challenges – physically, emotionally and spiritually.
-Unfortunately, many people faced with these issues worry that seeking the help of an experienced mesothelioma and asbestos attorney will add financial problems to the list.
+Unfortunately, many people faced with these issues worry that seeking the help of an experienced mesothelioma attorney will add financial problems to the list.
 It is no secret that lawyers working for large corporations like many of those that manufactured asbestos products often are paid hundreds of dollars an hour.
 But at Bergman Draper Ladenburg Hart, we do not intend to burden our clients with financial worries on top of everything else.

 The mesothelioma lawyers at Bergman Draper Ladenburg Hart work for what’s called a “contingency fee.”
 This means that our making any fee at all is dependent, or contingent, on our client receiving a recovery.
 Rather than bill our clients by the hour, we receive a percentage of the total amount of compensation our clients receive from their lawsuit.
 The contingency fee is one of the great “levelers” in our nation’s legal system.
 The contingency fee allows everyone to benefit from high quality legal representation, not just those who have the money to pay for such services up front.